CopernicaMarketingSoftware/AMQP-CPP/README.md

 As we've explained above, the AMQP library does not do any IO by itself and it is therefore of course also not possible for the library to receive data from a socket.
-It is again up to you to to this.
+It is again up to you to do this.
 If, for example, you notice in your event loop that the socket that is connected with the RabbitMQ server becomes readable, you should read out that data (for example by using the recv() system call), and pass the received bytes to the AMQP library.
 This is done by